vercel/mcp-handler/README.md

 # mcp-handler

 A Vercel adapter for the Model Context Protocol (MCP), enabling real-time communication between your applications and AI models.
-Currently supports Next.js with more framework adapters coming soon.
+Currently supports Next.js and Nuxt with more framework adapters coming soon.

 ## Installation